vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/Assignments/Project-Requirements.md

+# Spring Intensive Project & Presentation
+## Objectives
+1. Design, code, and ship your most ambitious portfolio project yet
+2. Deliver a high quality product presentation
+3. Use resources and staff support to unblock yourself

 ## Product Requirements
 Select **one** of these four options for your intensive project:
 1. **New project, solo** - start a new project from scratch.
 Project github repo must be started after March 8th.
 Evaluation criteria below.
-      - To choose this option, **you must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.rwkd8l4c90sq) and get it approved by a staff member** by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval in order to choose this option).
 2. **New project, team** - start a new project with a team of engineers.
 Project github repo must be started before March 8th.
-      - To choose this option, **EACH TEAMMATE must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.rwkd8l4c90sq) and get it approved by a staff member** by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval) in order to choose this option.
-Each teammate will have an individual portion of the project they are accountable for, instead of having just one deliverable.
-Teams cannot be more than 5 engineers.
+Teams cannot be more than 5 engineers. *EACH TEAMMATE must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.rwkd8l4c90sq) for their own individual contributions* to the project.
+You do NOT just make one proposal for the whole team.
 3. **Old project, solo** - continue building an old project into an even better version.
 This can be a project you made in SPD, a previous intensive, or a susbstantial extension on a class project.
-      - To choose this option, **you must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.rwkd8l4c90sq) and get it approved by a staff member** by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval in order to choose this option.
 4. **Old project, team** - continue building an old project into an even better version.
 This can be a project you made in SPD, a previous intensive, or a susbstantial extension on a class project.
-      - To choose this option, **EACH TEAMMATE must fill out [this proposal](https://docs.google.com/document/d/1pZh24HKYJlB7uuVZB1C8KNeBNC2VdzD8X87PVHwXpqU/edit#heading=h.rwkd8l4c90sq) and get it approved by a staff member** by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval) in order to choose this option.
-Each teammate will have an individual portion of the project they are accountable for, instead of having just one deliverable.
 Teams cannot be more than 5 engineers.

+Proposal approval:
+**All students** must fill out their intensive proposal for your individual work and get it approved by a staff member by Monday 3/18 at 4pm (you've been invited to a class session where you will get approval).

 **All students** must log their daily accomplishments in the [Spring Intensive Tracker](https://docs.google.com/spreadsheets/d/15EY3XHtl9sFqwbSW_EmUFhiQvBLQfpRoFxQFO1KmnOM/edit#gid=0).